IMeeus/InjectableMapper/README.md

 This is a general mapper that passes through its mapping to other mappers in the service provider.
 I've made this so that there's only 1 service you need to inject to be able to use all registered mappers.
-When the mapper is not found, an `InvalidOperationException` is thrown with a clear message, so a developer easily know what's wrong.
+When the mapper is not found, an `InvalidOperationException` is thrown with a clear message, so that a developer easily know what's wrong.

 ```cs
 public interface IMapper